-Throughout 2023, we have continued to introduce strong MSHT clauses into our new service contracts, and at contract renewal, to support supply chain transparency.
+Throughout 2024, we have continued to introduce strong MSHT clauses into our new and existing contracts, and at contract renewal, to support supply chain transparency.
 Our suppliers are required to:

-• comply with the Act and all applicable laws, regulations and guidance relating to it and to ensure that their staff have received appropriate training on the same.

-- not engage in any activity, practice or conduct that would be an offence under the Act. - take all reasonable steps to ensure that MSHT is not taking place in its business or its supply chain. - ensure that its sub-contractors (where there are any) are bound by equivalent terms.
+- comply with the Act and all applicable laws, regulations, codes and guidance made under the Act or relating to it and to ensure that their staff have received appropriate training on the same. - not engage in any activity, practice or conduct that would constitute an offence under the Act if such activity, practice or conduct were carried out in the UK. - take all reasonable steps to ensure that MSHT is not taking place in its business or its supply chain. - ensure that its sub-contractors (where there are any) are bound by equivalent terms. - comply with any policy relating to Slavery and Human Trafficking as required by NFU Mutual

-We require our suppliers to provide us with evidence of their compliance with these requirements upon request.
+We require our suppliers provide us with evidence of their compliance with these requirements upon our request.
 We also require contractual auditing and access rights over our suppliers and their subcontractors to oversee and ensure MSHT compliance.

-NFU Mutual requires that its agency network also meets MSHT requirements through our Agency Agreement.
-This obligation extends to persons who are providing services or goods in connection with the Agreement.
+NFU Mutual further requires that its agency network also meets MSHT requirements through our Agency Agreement.
+This obligation extends to persons who are providing services or goods in connection with that Agreement.